 Customer service means taking the time to explain actions slowly and be prepared to repeat steps.
 Your customers may not quite see exactly what they need to do right away, so give them time to process and understand any necessary steps.
 Provide instruction, when the customer completes the instruction correctly, move on to the next step.
 Avoid giving multiple actions at one time, it’s best to offer an option, wait for a response, make sure it was done correctly, then move forward.

 Tips like these are helpful, but real change comes when companies invest in integrating these behaviors into their corporate culture.
 Training sessions are an excellent way to hone your teams’ skill sets and practice putting these ideas into action.
-At Compassionate Geek, we specialize in training IT Professionals on soft skills, like customer service, in order to help your company find awesome success.
+At Compassionate Geek, we specialize in training IT Professionals on critical non-technical skills, like customer service, in order to help your company find awesome success.